Search for:

 Browsing

-Chun Hau Ng is a Legal Assistant in Wong & Partners Kuala Lumpur office.
+Chun Hau Ng is an Associate in Wong & Partners, Kuala Lumpur office.

 The General Code of Practice of Personal Data Protection introduces new legal requirements to be complied with by data users caught within its ambit.
 It also seeks to provide best practice recommendations with respect to the implementation of principles under the Personal Data Protection Act 2010 and its subsidiary legislation.